 Faculty Staff Resources

 - Box at Penn State is a secure, cloud-based file storage, sharing, and collaboration service that is free for all Penn State faculty, staff, and students.
 Using Box allows you to upload and share files/folders from any device in addition to creating project teams that can comment directly on a file.
 You also receive 50 GB of storage space, which is ideal for image and presentation files.
-Interested parties can register for ITS Training Services sessions, which offer in-person training beginning Wednesday, February 26 and online training sessions available at any time.
+Interested parties can register for ITS Training Services sessions, which offer in-person training and online training sessions.
 You are also able to access the Quick Start Guide, which highlights the basics of Box at Penn State.
 Please contact firstname.lastname@example.org if you have questions about the various training opportunities.

 - Anyone using The Blogs at Penn State service should be advised that as of Aug.
 18, 2014, the service will no longer be available.
 Sites at Penn State is the replacement and is available for use now.
 For information regarding site migration from The Blogs to The Sites, please contact Jennifer Montminy at email@example.com.